sghosh89/BioDyn/DATA/for_BBS/README.txt

 for_BBS: data folder

-# How did we wrangle BBS data to be used for our analysis? (guide: R/for_BBS/data_wrangling.R)
+# How did we wrangle BBS data to be used for our analysis?

 Routes those maintained BBS protocol and surveyed for atleast 20 years of total study period (1997-2019) were considered.
 We took total abundance from 50 stops (months: 4 to 7) for each such route.